 Any student who has not been picked up by 3:20 PM (2:20 PM Wednesdays and 12:20 PM Noon Dismissals) will be automatically taken to the Aftercare Program.
-Once students are checked into Aftercare, parents will be charged based on the pricing in the Aftercare section of this handbook.
+Once students are checked into Aftercare, parents will be charged based on current Aftercare pricing.